 Your suppliers, especially if they are smaller businesses, may experience cash flow issues of their own.
 You can help their cash flow management by paying your invoices promptly, which of course requires that you have your own cash flow management under control.

 Yes.
-Long term cash flow solutions require that you identify the causes of your negative cash flow and correct those issues, but that doesn’t solve your immediate need.
-Be careful to avoid short term solutions that impose payday loan-style fees on small businesses for one-use loans.
-An invoice factoring solution designed specifically for businesses like yours smooths over the gaps in your cash flow with 24-hour invoice funding, low fees, and repayment terms that allow you to grow while solving your short term negative cash flow.
+Long-term cash flow solutions require that you identify the causes of your negative cash flow and correct those issues, but that doesn’t solve your immediate need.
+Be careful to avoid short-term solutions that impose payday loan-style fees on small businesses for one-use loans.
+An invoice factoring solution designed specifically for businesses like yours smooths over the gaps in your cash flow, and has the additional benefits of low fees, and repayment terms that allow you to grow while solving your short-term negative cash flow.

 When it comes to your cash flow, an ounce of prevention is definitely worth a pound of cure.
 You can manually calculate your cash flow forecast in Excel if you have time.
 Or, try more powerful, automated cash flow forecasting tools to save time and enable you to run different types of projections.
 A subscription-based option like DryRun, for example, lets you run if/then scenarios to measure the impact of different activities on your projected cash flow.